 9. Share Meeting Notes

-Keep your meeting notes somewhere accessible in digital format as physical notes get bulky and messy over time.
-It’s best to upload them on collaboration platforms such as Slack, Confluence, or others.
+Keep your meeting notes somewhere accessible in digital format, as physical notes get bulky and messy over time.

 10. Ask for Feedback

-Feedback lets you improve your meetings significantly and helps you eliminate mistakes and bad habits that diminish the meeting’s effect.
+Feedback improves your meetings significantly and helps you eliminate mistakes and bad habits that diminish the meeting’s effect.

 The best feedback to receive is from team members themselves: ask them what they love, hate, or wish for in meetings.

-For example, if you find out your meetings are too boring based on employee feedback, you can use this knowledge to spice up your presentation with images and fun activities.
+For example, if your meetings are too dull based on employee feedback, you can use this knowledge to spice up your presentation with images and fun activities.

 You make meetings enjoyable and make team members feel valued when you take their feedback seriously.